-To date, we have not generated any revenue from product sales and do not expect to generate any revenue from the sale of products in the near future.
-All of our revenue to date has been derived from our collaboration with Celgene and funding from research grant agreements.
+Through December 31, 2013, we have not generated any revenue from product sales and do not expect to generate any revenue from the sale of products in the near future.
+All of our revenue recognized through December 31, 3013 has been derived from our collaboration with Celgene, a related party through ownership of our common stock, and funding from research grant agreements.
 Under our Celgene collaboration we are recognizing revenue related to the upfront license fee of \$121.2 million, the implied premium of \$3.1 million paid on the purchase of \$8.8 million of series B convertible preferred stock and the \$20.0 million extension payment received in October 2011 to extend the discovery phase until April 2014, ratably over the period over which we expect to fulfill our performance obligations, which we refer to as the performance period.
-As of March 31, 2013, we have not received any milestone or royalty payments under the Celgene collaboration.
+In December 2013, Celgene elected to extend the discovery phase of the collaboration through April 2015.
+As a result of the extension, we are entitled to receive a \$20.0 million extension payment from Celgene.
+The payment will be combined with the unamortized upfront payment and premium and will be recognized as revenue ratably over the performance period.
+We may also be eligible to receive an additional \$20.0 million in extension payments to extend the discovery phase until April 2016.
+As of December 31, 2013, we have not received any milestone or royalty payments under the Celgene collaboration.
 We expect that any revenue we generate from our collaboration agreement will fluctuate from quarter to quarter as a result of the uncertain timing and amount of milestone payments, royalties and other payments.